 Goans are known for their use of vinegar and fiery chillies, with the hot curry known as vindaloo hailing from this region.
 The name, however, actually derives from the Portuguese words for vinegar and garlic.

 Spices are unquestionably the cornerstone of Indian cooking and are widely cultivated according to region.
 For example, cardomom, cloves and peppers are harvested mainly in the south, while chillies and turmeric come mainly from Rajasthan, Kashmir and Gujarat.

 The period of British colonial rule left its mark on the food of India and the blending of eastern spices into western food that began at that time has endured to this day.
-Examples include kedgeree (a rice and lentil soup known as kichidee in India), mulligatawny (literally, "pepper water") soup and the ubiquitous curry.
-Curry is a catch-all term used originally by the Raj to refer to any sauced dish of spicy meat, fish or vegetables and is probably an adaption of the Tamil work for sauce "kari".
+Examples include kedgeree (a rice and lentil breakfast dish), mulligatawny ("pepper water") soup and the ubiquitous curry.
+Curry is a catch-all term used originally by the Raj to refer to any sauced dish of spicy meat, fish or vegetables and is probably an adaption of the Tamil word kari, meaning "sauce".

 View our Indian recipe collection here.